AWinterman/d3-link-register/README.md

   `index_attr`

 - `register.remove_link(link)`: Removes the supplied link from the register, and updates the `register.force` object accordingly.

 - `register.orphan_node(node)`: Removes all links from a given node.
 It calls `register.remove_link` repeatedly

-- `register.orphan_node(node)`: Orphans the node and then removes it from the nodes array.
-It then updates the force object.
+- `register.remove_node(node)`: Orphans the node and then removes it from the nodes array.
+You can now pass in an array of nodes to be removed.

 - `register.init()`: Calls the .nodes and .links methods of the `register.force` object with the appropriate arguments.